 It’s my first time travelling to Cali, and also my first public bus experience in Bogota.
 Two days before travel, I went down to the Calle 63 Transmilenio station Chapinero and bought myself a Tullave card, the public transport card in Bogota.
 It cost 5,000COP and loaded 15,000COP in it.
 On Saturday once Mike finished his work, he took a taxi home, and only then he packed his clothes!

 At about 3:30 pm we walked down to Septima and waited for the M86 bus.
 It didn’t take a long time before one arrived.
-At the beginning of the journey, the bus barely had a place to stand, let alone to sit, but halfway to the airport, it started to clear off.
+At the beginning of the journey, the bus barely had a place to stand, let alone sit, but halfway to the airport, it started to clear off.
 The bus journey was about an hour, and it only cost 2,400COP per person compared to a taxi which will cost around 19,000COP.

 From where the bus stopped, it’s another 200 metres walk to the domestic flight terminal.
-Once we printed out our boarding pass from the Latam kiosk machine, we still have plenty of time to kill, so we stopped for a drink in Kokoriko’s bar.
+Once we printed out our boarding pass from the Latam kiosk machine, we still had plenty of time to kill, so we stopped for a drink in Kokoriko’s bar.

-The Colon Rubia Draught beer cost 11,900COP per glass and 6,900COP for a bottle of 400ml Coke.
-Due to the issue on the carry on baggage which the flight’s cabin was full, our flight was slightly delayed.
-While queuing to get on the plane, the flight attendant eyeing on passengers with large suitcases, and offered to store their luggage for FOC at the storage for check-in luggage.
+The Colon Rubia Draught beer costs 11,900 COP per glass and 6,900 COP for a bottle of 400ml Coke.
+Due to the issue of the carry-on baggage which the flight’s cabin was full, our flight was slightly delayed.
+While queuing to get on the plane, the flight attendant looked at passengers with large suitcases and offered to store their luggage for FOC at the storage for check-in luggage.

 Hoteles Suites House Juanambú

-The bedroom has a large built-in closet with a safety box inside, a king-size bed that’s very comfy and with plenty of pillows.
+The bedroom had a large built-in closet with a safety box inside, and a king-size bed that’s very comfy and with plenty of pillows.
 A large TV hanging on the corner, and the air-conditioning unit fixed at the other corner side of the room, sharing the air with the living room as there’s no door separating the two.

 Parrilla Bar Los Cerros